ndroid/msp432-core/README.md

     - Hover the mouse over the board platform you want, and click "Install"
 7. Once the board package is installed, you can select the board you want with the `Tools->Board` menu.

+## Installing Launchpad USB Drivers

+If you have not previously developed with the Energia IDE or Code Composer Studio, then you may need to install the LaunchPad drivers for Windows if developing on Windows.
+The zip file with the driver installer can be downloaded from [Energia Driver Package](http://s3.amazonaws.com/energiaUS/files/energia_drivers.zip).

+More information can be found in the Energia guide [Installing the LaunchPad drivers](https://energia.nu/guide/install/windows/).

 <br>

 # Change Log